-Following the data reanalysis and new target generation efforts, detailed exploration programs will be developed to evaluate the most prospective targets on the Obuasi project, with work on the ground likely to be considered following exploration and drill programs on the newly acquired Dankran property and the Manfo project.
+Following the 2020 data reanalysis and new target generation efforts, detailed exploration programs will be developed to evaluate the most prospective targets on the Obuasi project, with work on the ground likely to be considered following exploration programs on the Dankran property and the Manfo project.
+During the year ended December 31, 2021, no field-work was carried out on the Obuasi property.